 The amount of curcumin in turmeric is not that high—typically only around 3% by weight.
 Therefore, if you would like to experience the full benefits of curcumin it would be wise to take a supplement or a supplement that contains a significant amount of curcumin and components like piperine that dramatically increase its bioavailability.
 You can shop for products that increase their effectiveness here.

 Curcumin is a polyphenol which are micronutrients that we get through certain plant-based foods with anti-inflammatory properties primarily found in turmeric.
-Inflammation happens through age and contributes to a lot of western diseases.
-Curcumin can suppress molecules known to play major roles in inflammation.
-Amazingly, curcumin is such a powerful anti-inflammatory that it even matches some anti-inflammatory drugs effectiveness—without the side effects.
+Amazingly, curcumin can suppress molecules known to play major roles in inflammation.
+In fact, curcumin is such a powerful anti-inflammatory that it even matches and in certain cases surpasses some anti-inflammatory medications such as Advil (ibuprofen) and aspirin.

 In a 30-day study that included 44 men with lesions in the colon that sometimes turn cancerous, 4 grams of curcumin per day reduced the number of lesions by 40 percent.
 Whether high-dose curcumin (preferably with an absorption enhancer like piperine) can help treat cancer in humans has yet to be studied properly.
 However, there is evidence that curcumin may prevent cancer from occurring in the first place, especially cancers of the digestive system like colorectal cancer.
 Perhaps one day curcumin will be used along with conventional cancer treatment.